SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 :name: "tbl:dof-fig_cleaned"

-Loss in temporal degrees of freedom break down by groups after quality control, after applying the stringent quality control threashold.
+Loss in temporal degrees of freedom break down by groups after quality control, after applying the stringent quality control threshold.
 From the lightest hue to the darkes, the order of the group in `ds000228` is:
 {glue:}`group-order_ds000228_cleaned`
 From the lightest hue to the darkes, the order of the group in `ds000030` is: